-- Attach the tether cord clip to your PFD or to the wrist (wrist strap required). - Firmly grip the handlebar with your left hand and place both feet on the footboards. - 3.
-Depress the START/STOP button to crank the engine. - Release engine START/STOP button immediately after engine is started.
+- 1. Attach the tether cord clip to your PFD or to the wrist (wrist strap required). - 2.
+Firmly grip the handlebar with your left hand and place both feet on the footboards. - 3.
+Install the tether cord on the engine cut-off switch. - 4.
+Depress the START/STOP button to crank the engine. - 5.
+Release engine START/STOP button immediately after engine is started.